The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators: Introduction

 \subsection{Generalized Klein-Gordon vector fields}

+All the notations and conventions used in this section to briefly summarize our results will be defined precisely later.
 For a charged (i.e. complex) Klein-Gordon field $A$, possibly vector-valued, the construction of Hadamard states amounts to finding distributional bi-solutions $\Lambda_2^\pm(x,y)$ of the Klein-Gordon equation $\N A=0$ describing the two-point functions\footnote{We use throughout the convention of summation over the repeated indices.} and

-Above, $\hat{\fa}(\ff)$ and $\hat{\fa}^*(\ff')= \hat{\fa}(\ff)^*$ and are the (algebraic) field operators smeared with smooth compactly supported complex sections $\ff, \ff'$ of the relevant {\em complex} vector bundle $\E \to \M$.
-That bundle is equipped with a non-degenerate Hermitian\footnote{In this work to be a Hermitian scalar product does not include the positivity condition.} fiberwise scalar product (not necessarily positive) $\gamma$.
+Above, the generators of the CCR $*$-algebra of the Proca field $\hat{\fa}(\ff)$ and $\hat{\fa}^*(\ff')= \hat{\fa}(\ff)^*$ are the (algebraic) field operators smeared with smooth compactly supported complex sections $\ff, \ff'$ of the relevant {\em complex} vector bundle $\E \to \M$.
+That bundle is equipped with a non-degenerate Hermitian\footnote{In this work to be a Hermitian or real scalar product does not include the positivity condition, though it is always assumed to be non-degenerate.} fiberwise scalar product (not necessarily positive) $\gamma$.
 In case of the standard complex vector Klein-Gordon field over $(\M,g)$ constructed out the $1$-form Hodge D'Alembertian or the Levi-Civita vector D'Alembertian, the vector bundle $\E$ is the one of smooth $1$-forms $\T^*\M_\CC := \T^*\M+ i\T^*\M$ and the Hermitian scalar product $\gamma$ is the indefinite one induced by the metric $g$ in $\T^*\M_\CC$, i.e., $\gamma= g^\sharp$.
 In the general case, a {\em Klein-Gordon operator} $\N$ is by definition a second-order operator on the smooth sections of $\E$ which is {\em normally hyperbolic} \cite{Ba,BaGi}: its principal symbol $\sigma_\N$ satisfies

 $\N$ is also required to be {\em formally selfadjoint} with respect to the Hermitian scalar product (generally non-positive!) induced on the space of complex sections $\ff$ by $\gamma$ and the volume form $\vol_g$,